Paul and Silas in Jail.

 One woman was born again and baptized, and she opened her house to them, so they had a place to stay.

-As they were going to prayer, a demon possessed girl, who could tell fortunes; began to follow Paul and Silas, crying out, “These men are the servants of the most high God, which show unto us the way of salvation.”
+As we were going to prayer, a demon possessed girl, who could tell fortunes; began to follow Paul and Silas, crying out, “These men are the servants of the most high God, which show unto us the way of salvation.”

 This she did for several days.